 How many people have applied?

-- According to the latest published statistics up to the end of June 2020, there have been more than 3.7 million applications and more than 3.4 million have now been granted status.
+- According to the latest published statistics up to the end of August 2020, there have been more than 3.9 million applications and more than 3.6 million grants of status.

 - Updated headline figures are published each month and more detailed figures are published quarterly.